-If heating the bearing is not practical, use a suitably sized sleeve and an arbor (or hydraulic) press to install the bearings on the shaft.
+If heating the bearing is not practical, use a suitably sized sleeve and an arbor (or hydraulic) press to install the cap and bearing on the shaft.

 When installing the bearing onto the shaft, never press or hit against the outer race, balls, or ball cage.
 Press only on the inner race.